How do I reserve a Let’s Talk About It Series?

 What is the “cost share” section of the application all about?

-The Humanities Council SC is federally-funded, so we are required to show that grant applicants invest as much into a program as we do.
+SC Humanities is federally-funded, so we are required to show that grant applicants invest as much into a program as we do.
 However, your cost share does not have to be in cash; most of it can be in-kind and should be calculated based on both actual and theoretical costs.
 For example, you should estimate the value of time spent putting together the program, the rental value of the space where the program will be held (even if this number is theoretical), cost of telephone calls and making copies, etc. All this should easily equal or exceed our contribution.

->When will I get my books?
+When will I get my books?

 How do I return the books?